Rigidity of Teichmuller Space: Proof of Theorem and Corollary

 As in \cite{daskal-meseSR} proof of Theorem 1, (\ref{totgeod}) combined with Theorem~\ref{RegularityTheorem} implies that $u$ is totally geodesic on the entire $\tilde M$ in the sense that $u$ maps geodesics to geodesics.

-Since the domain is an irreducible symmetric space, $u$ must be a totally geodesic {\it{immersion}} into a Teichm\"uller space ${\cal T}'$.
+Since the domain is an irreducible symmetric space, $u$ must be a totally geodesic {\it{immersion}} into a stratum ${\mathcal T}'$.
 This is clearly a contradiction if the symmetric space has rank $\geq 2$.
 In the rank 1 case, the contradiction follows from \cite{wu} Theorem 1.2.
 We thus conclude that $u$ is constant, hence $\rho(\Lambda)$ fixes a point in Teichm\"uller space.
-Since the action of the mapping class group is properly discontinuous, this implies that $\rho(\Lambda)$ is finite. \end{chika}
+Since the action of the mapping class group is properly discontinuous, this implies that $\rho(\Lambda)$ is finite contradicting the fact that $\rho$ is sufficiently large. \end{chika}